REDW Wealth Named to 2018 Financial Times 300 Top Registered Investment Advisors

 “To put it simply, our success comes from the clients we serve.
-We are truly honored to have our growth and expertise recognized by the Financial Times,” said Paul Madrid, Principal and Head of REDW Stanley.
+We are truly honored to have our growth and expertise recognized by the Financial Times,” said Paul Madrid, Principal and Head of REDW Wealth.
 “To be selected as one of the top registered investment advisory firms, out of more than 2,000 across the nation, shows the level of high-quality service our talented team provides our clients.”

 More than 2,000 qualifying registered investment advisor (RIA) firms were invited to apply.
 To qualify, a RIA firm must have reported to the US Securities and Exchange Commission that they had $300 million or more in assets under management (AUM).
 Applicants were graded on six factors: their AUM; AUM growth rate; years in existence; advanced industry credentials of the firm’s advisers; online accessibility; and compliance records.
 There are no fees or other considerations required of RIAs that apply for the FT 300.